Introduction to Cost Monitoring

 • Cluster compute cost is the total monthly cost of compute resources provisioned in a cluster.

-• Node lifecycle refers to on-demand, spot, and spot fallback nodes, where the last one involves temporarily using on-demand nodes when spot instances become unavailable.
+• Node resource offering refers to on-demand, spot, and spot fallback nodes, where the last one involves temporarily using on-demand nodes when spot instances become unavailable.

 • Normalized cost per CPU is the total cluster compute cost divided by the total number of CPUs provisioned in a cluster.
 CAST AI also calculates subtotals of this value for spot, on-demand, and fallback instances.

 • Price per provisioned resource indicates your average cost per resource unit (CPU, RAM).
-This value comes from the total cost divided by the number of resources in your cluster and mostly depends on your VM type and lifecycle.
+This value comes from the total cost divided by the number of resources in your cluster and mostly depends on your VM type and resource offering.

 • Price per requested resource shows the cost per resource depending on your workload needs.
 The value results from the total cost of resources divided by the requested units.
 You can use it to assess the efficiency of autoscaling – when you overprovision, the cost per requested resource increases.